Sandcastles Pre School Playgroup

 - Specialist skills or training our staff have

 Janice - BAHons in Early Years and Education, alongside twenty five years experience.
-The setting also has in place the new Early years Thrive Practitioner who is able assessment for the child's social and emotional well being.
-Amanda -deputy, also the settings SENCO, has twenty years experience working with children with special educational needs. and has a level 5 childcare qualification.
+The setting also has in place an Early years Thrive Practitioner who is able assessment for the child's social and emotional well being.
+Amanda -deputy, also the settings SENCO, has twenty five years experience working with children with special educational needs, and as from September 2020 is working towards her NVQ3 in SEND and holds a level 4 childcare qualification.
 There are 2 other members of staff that are trained to NVQ 3, one member trained to level 2.
 All staff have been trained in first aid, child protection and food hygiene

 - Support we offer regarding children's health and well-being